 As a Special Operations K9 handler, the ability to be able to fire my weapons while having my military working dog attached to my hip was a critical task to ensure survivability on the battlefield.

-If you’re a concealed carry holder dog owner, law enforcement K9 handler, or military K9 handler, have you ever thought about what if you had to shoot your pistol with a leash in your hand?
-If so, one handed pistol shooting is something you need at add to your dry and live fire marksmanship program.
+If you’re a concealed carry holder and dog owner, law enforcement K9 handler, or military K9 handler, have you ever thought about what if you had to shoot your pistol with a leash in your hand?
+If so, one handed pistol shooting is something you need to add to your dry and live fire marksmanship program.

 K9 Officer Training: One Handed Shooting